 Last week, Olive Judd, P.A. closed three real estate transactions totaling $19,552,400 in a 48-hour period.
 Benjamin Olive, Nicole Villarroel, and Stephen Hoffman each closed significant transactions despite the coronavirus pandemic.

-How Legal Meetings and Proceeding are Occurring Online During COVID-19 Stephen Hoffman lead a team which successfully obtained approval of a land use application from the Town Council of Southwest Ranches on April 9, 2020.
+How Legal Meetings and Proceeding are Occurring Online During COVID-19 Stephen Hoffman lead a team that successfully obtained approval for a land use application from the Town Council of Southwest Ranches on April 9, 2020.
 Due to isolation rules in place by the Town and Broward County, the Town of Southwest Ranches conducted the Council Meeting virtually using the Zoom platform.
 Question: How did the virtual meeting work?
-Stephen: It worked excellent!
+Stephen: It worked excellently!
 I had a slight issue logging in (which elevated my heart rate a bit!), but once we got started the hearing worked well.
 The Town did an amazing […]

 OLIVE JUDD LAWYERS ON THE FRONT LINES IN ASSISTING CLIENTS OBTAINING PAYROLL PROTECTION AND ECONOMIC INJURY DISASTER LOANS